RadoStef/RadoStef/README.md

 - 💻 I’m currently learning and working with JavaScript and React.
 On my Git profile you can browse between a few websites that Ive made from scratch, with html and css.
 Also, soon Im planning to share some projects created by me using React.
 - 🌊 I live by the sea, and currently I work on an informational website about the city I live.
 Check pomorie-info repo for more info.
 - 📫 Want to contact me...
 Check my https://www.linkedin.com/in/radoslav-stefanov-23344b82/
-- For many more things, please browse my public repos.
+- For many other things, please browse my public repos.
 Iam trying to have a good readme on everything i make. 🙂
 ## 👁👁 HTML and CSS (LESS) projects... check the following repos:
 > - https://github.com/RadoStef/eva-pomorie
 > - https://github.com/RadoStef/velikovi-gh
 > - https://github.com/RadoStef/mebeli-masiv
 > - https://github.com/RadoStef/pomorie-info
 > - https://github.com/RadoStef/sitefocus
-## 👁👁 For some JS projects: </p>
+## 👁👁 For some JS projects: </p> Most of these repos are old, so I will probably refactor them a little bit.
 > - https://github.com/RadoStef/JS-BlackJack-Scrimba-reworked
 > - https://github.com/RadoStef/JS-guess-the-number
 > - https://github.com/RadoStef/JS-the-quiz-game